Continuing Education Activity

 Pathophysiology

-The pain and autonomic symptoms are seen in chronic paroxysmal hemicrania are the result of communication via neuropeptides between hypothalamic nuclei and the trigeminal and facial nerves.
+The pain and autonomic symptoms seen in chronic paroxysmal hemicrania are the results of communication via neuropeptides between hypothalamic nuclei and the trigeminal and facial nerves.
 The pain in paroxysmal hemicrania is mediated by trigeminovascular pathways via activation of the ophthalmic division of the trigeminal nerve, with cranial autonomic symptoms mediated by activation of facial nerve parasympathetic fibers.[7]
-Positron electron tomography (PET) and functional magnetic resonance imaging (fMRI) have shown contralateral hypothalamic activation in paroxysmal hemicrania.[8]
+Positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) have shown contralateral hypothalamic activation in paroxysmal hemicrania.[8]
 Hypothalamic nuclei are integral in modulating pain pathways.
 The hypothalamus releases neuropeptides orexin-A (antinociceptive properties) and orexin B (pronociceptive properties), which relay pain signals to the trigeminal nerve.[9]

 History and Physical

-A thorough history is key to diagnosing chronic paroxysmal hemicrania.
+A thorough history is a key to diagnosing chronic paroxysmal hemicrania.
 Headache quality (sharp, stabbing), duration (2 to 30 minutes), and associated cranial autonomic features are the key features that suggest a diagnosis of CPH.
 Attacks are commonly spontaneous, although in 10% of patients head turning can trigger an attack.[3]
-Neurologic exam during a paroxysmal hemicrania attack may reveal unilateral autonomic features such as lacrimation, conjunctival injection, eyelid edema, ptosis, miosis, mydriasis, and/or diaphoresis.
+Neurologic exam during a paroxysmal hemicrania attack may reveal unilateral autonomic features such as lacrimation, conjunctival injection, eyelid edema, ptosis, miosis, mydriasis, or diaphoresis.
 Tenderness to palpation in the periorbital and temporal region may be present unilaterally during an attack.
 Neurologic exam should otherwise be normal; if any other deficits are identified on neurologic examination, further evaluation with neuroimaging should be considered.

 Evaluation

-Primary chronic paroxysmal hemicrania is diagnosed by taking a thorough history and response to indomethacin.
+Primary chronic paroxysmal hemicrania (CPH) is diagnosed by taking a thorough history and response to indomethacin.
 There is not a single imaging or laboratory test that is diagnostic of CPH, rather laboratory and imaging can be used to rule out alternative diagnoses.
 Cranial imaging is normal in primary chronic paroxysmal hemicrania.
 Imaging with magnetic resonance imaging or computed tomography can rule out a structural cause of secondary chronic paroxysmal hemicrania.
 Serum erythrocyte sedimentation rate and C-reactive protein are elevated in giant cell arteritis and are typically normal in CPH.
 Secondary paroxysmal hemicrania can occur due to vascular malformation, stroke, tumor, trauma, elevated intracranial pressure, or collagen vascular disease.

 Treatment / Management